mzattera/v4j/docs/005/index.md

     85.3% of unstructured terms appears only once in the text.
 In other words, **only 0.8% of tokens (1.2% of terms) are unstructured terms appearing at least twice in the text**.

-	I argue that these can be typos or plain text words encoded in a different way than the majority of the text (e.g. because they represent names or "incantations").
+	I argue that these can be typos or plain text words encoded in a different way than the majority of the text (e.g. because they represent proper names or uncommon words).

 - I think the above evidence supports the idea that "slots" are a significant structural component of Voynich words.